alan-turing-institute/misinformation-annotator/README.md

 #### Docker push

-In order to release a container you need to create a new entry in [RELEASE_NOTES.md] and run `release.sh`.
+In order to release a container you need to create a new entry in `RELEASE_NOTES.md` and run `release.sh`.
 This will build the server and client, run all test, put the app into a docker container and push it to your docker hub repo.
 This triggers a webhook for Azure, which deploys the app.

 You should be able to reach the website on [misinformation.azurewebsites.net](http://misinformation.azurewebsites.net).

+#### Notes

+- The app is deployed using the Azure *Web app for containers* resource
+- Once deployed, go to Container settings and edit the Startup file:

+        Server.dll --AzureConnection="Azure storage connection string"

+- The webhook URL in container settings is used in the Docker hub repo
+- For additional information see [SAFE BookStore app](https://github.com/SAFE-Stack/SAFE-BookStore)

 ## Using the website